MumblesCrzy/Idle-Farm-Game/README.md

 Farm Idle Game is a relaxing and strategic idle clicker where you plant, harvest, and sell a variety of veggies, unlock powerful upgrades, and weather the changing seasons.
 Expand your farm, prestige for bigger rewards, and see how far your green thumb can take you!

-The game features persistent progress, a prestige system, farm expansion, weather events, and a variety of upgrades to optimize your farm.
+The game features persistent progress, a prestige system, farm expansion, weather events, comprehensive in-game documentation, and a variety of upgrades to optimize your farm.

+## ✨ Latest Updates (v2.0)

+### 🎮 Enhanced User Experience
+- **📚 Complete In-Game Help System**: New Info overlay with detailed guides covering seasons, upgrades, strategy, and game mechanics
+- **⚙️ Organized Settings Panel**: Streamlined interface with dedicated Settings overlay for save management and game actions
+- **🔧 Unified Harvest System**: Improved reliability and consistency between manual and auto harvesting
+- **💾 Enhanced Save System**: Export saves with timestamps, import validation, and safety confirmations

+### 🐛 Critical Bug Fixes
+- Fixed experience not being awarded on harvest
+- Resolved auto harvester reliability issues
+- Improved state management and timing for all harvest operations

 ## Gameplay Overview